 The National Council of Nonprofits actually has an entire newsletter dedicated to this very tactic.
 It’s called Nonprofit Advocacy Matters.
 You can check out some of their nonprofit advocacy stories here.

 Let’s talk social media marketing for nonprofits.
 It’s no secret that people trust individual influencers more readily than they trust brands and companies.
-If you can win over social media influencers who then spread your message for you, you’ll be taking a big step toward making a big impact.
+If you can win over social media influencers who then spread your message for you, you’ll be taking a big step toward making an impact.

 According to TapInfluence, “influencer marketing content delivers 11X higher ROI than traditional forms of digital marketing,” and “influencer content on social media earns more than 8X the engagement rate of brand-direct content.”
 Plus, if you’re one of the many nonprofits who are too short-staffed to devote much time to social media, having an influencer spread the message for you is a huge boost.

 Getting influencers to take up your cause involves identifying and reaching out to them via email or… wait for it… social media!
 If it makes sense for your organization, focus on the local community and look for “micro-influencers” within your network.
 Influencers can come from anywhere, really—you just have to put your cause in their hands.